UPDATED 5 JULY: This page is up to date but we will continue updating it regularly as we find out more information from the government.

 We’re funding research projects looking at the specific ways coronavirus affects people living with diabetes.
 We know there’s a lot more to learn about this new type of virus, and we know we need answers fast.

 Shielding is a way of protecting 'clinically extremely vulnerable' people who are at a very high risk of severe illness and needing to go to hospital if they catch coronavirus.
 It means staying at home almost all of the time, with no face-to-face contact.
-In England, you can go outside once a day with the person you live with, or one person from another household if you live on your own.
+In some areas of the UK, you can now leave your home and see people outside of your household.
 If you are shielding and do meet someone outside, make sure you follow stringent social distancing.
+These rules are changing regularly – get the latest UK Government advice on shielding.

 So what is meant by clinically extremely vulnerable?
 These include people with certain types of cancers and severe respiratory conditions.